tailscale/tailscale/api.md

 On success, returns the updated ACL in JSON or HuJSON according to the `Accept` header.
 Otherwise, errors are returned for incorrectly defined ACLs, ACLs with failing tests on attempted updates, and mismatched `If-Match` header and ETag.

-### Input parameters
+### Parameters

 #### tailnet (required in URL path)

-Supply the tailnet in the path.
+The tailnet organization name.

 #### `If-Match` (optional in request header)

 This is a safety mechanism to avoid overwriting other users' updates to the tailnet policy file.

 - Set the `If-Match` value to that of the ETag header returned in a `GET` request to `/api/v2/tailnet/{tailnet}/acl`.
   Tailscale compares the ETag value in your request to that of the current tailnet file and only replaces the file if there's a match.
   (A mismatch indicates that another update has been made to the file.)
-  For example: `-H "If-Match: \"e0b2816b418b3f266309d94426ac7668ab3c1fa87798785bf82f1085cc2f6d9c\""`
+  For example: `-H "If-Match: \"e0b2816b418\""`
 - Alternately, set the `If-Match` value to `ts-default` to ensure that the policy file is replaced _only if the current policy file is still the untouched default_ created automatically for each tailnet.
   For example: `-H "If-Match: \"ts-default\""`

 #### `Accept` (optional in request header)

 Sets the return type of the updated tailnet policy file.
-Response is parsed `JSON` if `application/json` is explicitly named, otherwise HuJSON will be returned.
+Response is encoded as JSON if `application/json` is requested, otherwise HuJSON will be returned.

 #### Tailnet policy file entries (required in `POST` body)